Follow TV Tropes

 • In the 19th century, the Third Section of the Imperial Chancellery was powerful enough to quash court rulings.

 • You have the various Republican and Presidential Guard units.
-Usually military or paramilitary in nature, their job is to protect top officials, including the heads of state and his/her immediate family and sensitive installations.
+Usually military or paramilitary in nature, their job is to protect top officials, including the heads of state and their immediate family and sensitive installations.
 They are usually answerable to the head of state for security/reliability reasons.

 • While the evidence is hazy due to the fact that most of it was destroyed, the CIA agents involved in MKUltra were something like this.
 They had a surprisingly free reign to test whether or not drugs could be used for mind control, even allegedly doing things like spiking the punch bowl at a CIA Christmas Party. .
 While the results were negative, they would up developing some of the techniques that would later be used for torture in the War on Terror.